Last Updated on

 For $25, it is one of the most reasonable branded options you can find in the market.

-We especially liked how durable this soccer ball is.
+We especially liked how durable this product is.

 The exterior is 100% thermoplastic polyurethane (TPU).